Rudy Lai

 Summary

-• Merck has steadily integrated advanced AI technologies, including generative AI and machine learning, into drug discovery and development from late 2023 through mid-2025, collaborating with key partners like Vector Institute and Variational AI to enhance small molecule design and clinical study efficiency.
+• Merck has progressively integrated advanced AI technologies, including generative AI and machine learning, into its drug discovery, development, and manufacturing processes from late 2023 through 2025, significantly accelerating target identification and compound optimization.

 VIBE METER